Leaders in Online and Professional Continuing Education

 Who should take this course?

-This course is designed for early and mid-career PCO professionals, especially those who work in program development, marketing, and enrollment management who seek practical and applicable knowledge on the best ways to market their programs and understand PCO marketing in the modern world.
+This course is designed for early and mid-career online and professional continuing education professionals, especially those who work in program development, marketing, and enrollment management who seek practical and applicable knowledge on the best ways to market their programs and understand online and professional continuing education marketing in the modern world.

 Format and Schedule